 Also of interest is that Longport has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 19.54% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Longport telecommute to their jobs.
+Overall, about 19.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Longport is a major vacation destination.
 Much of the borough’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Longport’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 Longport is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Longport’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Longport’s overall crime rate is lower than average for the country.

 Longport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.